Seed Library

 • Pick up a Seed Library checkout form at the Berea Branch

-• Record desired seed packets (up to ten packets per family per visit) on the Seed Library checkout form
+• Record desired seed packets (up to five packets per family per visit - no more than two packets per variety) on the Seed Library checkout form

 • Present your library card and checkout form at the circulation counter